 The 1.5-degree lifestyle is also made possible by environmentally friendly energy: in the spring of 2019, we abandoned the use of coal.
 Lahti is now heated with recycled fuel as well as local, certified wood.
 New, sustainable food models and low-carbon construction are also developed actively in our area.

 Eco-deeds on the ice: The most environmentally friendly ice hockey will be played in Lahti in the future.
-Lahti Pelicans aims to be the world’s first carbon-neutral hockey team.Watch video
+Lahti Pelicans aims is the world’s first carbon-neutral hockey team.Watch video

-The residents of Lahti play an important role in the making of the Green Capital year.
+The residents of Lahti play an important role in the making Lahti more sustainable place to live.
 We develop environmentally friendly solutions that promote smooth everyday life and give everyone the chance to participate in environmental work.
 We increase the citizens’ opportunities to participate in the decision-making and coming up with new ideas with new kinds of inclusive projects.

 We have developed a unique approach to transport and land use planning.
 The inclusive process in Lahti combines the city plan, the Sustainable Urban Mobility Plan (SUMP) as well as the environmental and service programmes.